robstave/angular2-training/session-three/page2.md

 ## Adding an item

 Lets edit the app.component.html.
-A LOT!
+Quite a bit!
 Mostly we are adding bootstrap stuff here.
 Lets ignore that for now and concentrate on the inputs and submit button.

 What we want is to be able to add a name/breed and click submit to add the item to the list.